Tameno-01/Figura-MC-Telekinesis-Mage/README.md

 - No running animation (it's just the walking animation played very slightly faster)
 - Walking very slowly (such as when blocking with a shield) looks a tad wonky

-I probably won't fix thses issues, the avatar is compex enough as is!
-Tho if i see a lot of demind i might...
+I probably won't fix these issues, the avatar is complex enough as is!
+Tho if i see a lot of demand i might...

 ## Editing and making changes

-You are free to do as you wish with this avatar as long as you credit me, if you do do something, please show me!
+You are free to do as you wish with this avatar and even make money using it, as long as you credit me.
+If you do do something, please show me!
 I'd love to see!

-If you need help making changes, don't be afraid to ask in therad of the FiguraMC discord server for this avatar!
+If you need help making changes, don't be afraid to ask in thread of the FiguraMC discord server for this avatar!